antonygatua/git-learning/Basics/what_is_version_control.md

 Without version control system, developers are tempted to keep multiple copies of their code on their computer.
 This is dangerous because it's easy to change or delete a file with the wrong copy/version of code, potentially losing work.
 This also makes the entire process very slow and not scalable especially if multiple people have to work on the same project.
 As a result, developers will have to toss around the latest code via email or other mechanisms and then merge the changes.
 Version control solves this problem by managing all versions of the code but presenting the team with a single version at a time.

+A good version control system:
+1. Supports a developer's preferred workflow without imposing one particular way of working
+2. Works on any platform, rather than dictate what operating system or tool chain developers must use
+3. facilitate a smooth and continuous flow of changes to the code rather than the frustrating and clumpsy mechanism of file locking - giving the green-light to one developer at the expense of blocking the progress of others

 ## Key concepts
 Essential to understanding how version control systems actually work.
 ### 1. Repository (repo)